ahobobo/table-taker/content/posts/wanda-dungeons-session-3.md

 +++

 ## Scene 1

-settlement (safe), labyrinth (verdant with trees and grass), lichen rook

 Taking a dip in the waters had relieved me of the itch, but just as the scholar mentioned the vines where invigorated by the water.
 I feel ill and weak.
 The vines seems to grow by the day and I have stopped bothering to remove them.